 Dr. J. Stephen Yuille

 Dr. J. Stephen Yuille has been married to Alison since 1991.
-They have two daughters, Laura and Emma.
-Dr. Yuille has over twenty years of ministry experience, including serving as a missionary in Portugal, pastoring churches in Ontario and Texas, and teaching at several colleges and seminaries.
-He currently serves as the Vice President of Academics at Heritage College & Seminary in Cambridge, Ontario (www.discoverheritage.ca).
-He also serves as an Associate Professor of Biblical Spirituality at The Southern Baptist Theological Seminary in Louisville, Kentucky, where he teaches and advises Ph.D. students (www.sbts.edu).
+They have two daughters and one grandson.
+Dr. Yuille has thirty years of ministry experience, including serving as a missionary in Portugal, pastoring churches in Ontario and Texas, and teaching at several colleges and seminaries.
+He currently serves as a professor at Southwestern Baptist Theological Seminary in Fort Worth, Texas (www.swbts.edu).
+He is also the preaching pastor at Fairview Baptist Church in Granbury, Texas (www.fairviewgranbury.com).